magento/devdocs/guides/v2.2/extension-dev-guide/framework/serializer.md

 {% endhighlight %}

 \\
-The example below shows how to use a serializer's `serialize()` and `unserialize()` functions to store and retrieve array data from a cache:
+The following example shows how to use a serializer's `serialize()` and `unserialize()` functions to store and retrieve array data from a cache:
 {% highlight php startinline %}

 ...